Like Water

 "You've managed to make a depressing thing out of the Earth's most abundant joy," the poem added.

 "I admit it, but again the poem won't really be about blood," I said to the poem.
 "It will be about water."
-Though after I spoke it I realized that perhaps I should keep this to myself.
+Though after I spoke it, I realized that perhaps I should keep this to myself.
 There are always privacies which should not be spoken, even to the poem.
-The form itself takes shape and its meanings often should remain hidden from plain sight and especially from dialog in the poem.
+The form itself takes shape, and its meanings often should remain hidden from plain sight and especially from dialogue in the poem.

 "People like all kinds of waters," I began to instruct the poem.